Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: Introduction

 This work aims to provide a basis to establish this connection by furnishing a comprehensive overview of software compilation for the NAQC platform and laying the groundwork for potential directions in compiler development geared explicitly toward adaptive, hardware-aware compilation strategies.
 We discuss important figures of merit and employ them to evaluate the different capabilities of NAs, as well as compare them between two different hardware setups.

 To achieve this goal, first, we establish a connection from physics to computer science by reviewing the physical background of NAs and translating the physical principles and processes to a hardware-aware but more abstract problem formulation suitable for tool developers.
-The correspondingly resulting ``take home-messages'' for tool developers are then summarized in the form of optimization constraints and figures of merit in self-contained boxes, entailing everything relevant for following compiler development.
+The correspondingly resulting ``take home-messages'' for tool developers are then summarized in the form of optimization constraints and figures of merit in self-contained boxes, suitable résumés for individuals who are already familiar with NAs.
 In this discussion, we particularly focus on the NA-specific capabilities of long-range connectivity, native multi-qubit gates, and the possibility of implementing MOVE operations on the qubits, using shuttling.

 Secondly, we discuss how these new capabilities impact the compilation task, give a comprehensive overview of the full range of the compilation possibilities, and contextualize currently available software within this overview.
 This discussion gives a possibility to structure the current progress of compilation development and aids potential tool developers in identifying unsolved subproblems and automation tasks.